What are the attractions of family travel in Fukushima?

 4. Ouchi-juku (Minamiaizu District, Shimogo Town)

 Ouchi-juku, where the scenery of an Edo period post town remains intact.
-The sight of thatched-roof houses lined up gives a feeling of time slipping away.
+The sight of thatched-roof houses lined up gives you a feeling of time slipping away.
 The "negi soba," eaten using a single green onion as chopsticks, is famous as a local delicacy and will be a memorable experience for children.

 5. Spa Resort Hawaiians (Iwaki City)

-Model course for family trips in Fukushima
+Model course for family travel in Fukushima

-1 night, 2 days course: Aizu and Inawashiro area
+2-day, 1-night course: Aizu and Inawashiro area

 Day 1